 Financing MMS: DKU

 All applicants are automatically considered for merit-based scholarships during the admissions process.
 PRC citizens are also offered a need-based assistance option.

 How much money is awarded in scholarships?

-We do not release information related to the amount of scholarships awarded.
+Scholarship award amounts vary and can be awarded up to the full amount of tuition.
+We do not release detailed information related to the amount of scholarships awarded.